List of Monster High characters: Sirena Von Boo

-Sirena Von Boo (voiced by Paula Bodin (born Rhodes)<"MH2014" />) is a hybrid monster: her father is a ghost and her mother is a mermaid.
+Sirena Von Boo (voiced by Paula Bodin) is a hybrid monster: her father is a ghost and her mother is a mermaid.
 She has purple and blue hair, white pearlescent skin, and silver mermaid tail that is black near the tip.
 She is sometimes described as an "air fin" (airhead) because she loves to daydream and follow her imagination.
 She has a drifting personality.
 She enjoys hunting for treasure in the sea and frequenting antique shops on land.
-Her Freaky Fusion doll debuted in 2014, where she wears a green one-shoulder top, silver necklace, silver earrings, and black bracelets.
+Her Freaky Fusion doll debuted in 2014.

 Skelita Calaveras

 Skelita Calaveras (voiced by Laura Bailey in most projects, Jessica Darrow in the 2022 TV series) is the calaca daughter of Los Eskeletos.
 She is from Hexico, and speaks Spanish.
 Her favorite activity is anything having to do with the Día de los Muertos festival.
-She has black hair with two streaks, one in red and one in aquamarine.
+She has black hair with red and aquamarine streaks.
 In the 2013 film, Scaris: City of Frights, Skelita and Jinafire Long are opponents to Clawdeen Wolf.

 Skelita's doll was designed by Natalie Villegas.
 She has been a frequently searched item among U.S. states that have a strong Latino presence.
 A doll version where she is only shown as a skeleton drew criticism from bloggers and media writers about anorexia and body image.
 Her doll got a new dress in the 2016 film special, Welcome to Monster High.
 Skelita's Halloween costume was put on hazard warnings in 2013.
 However, later Halloween costume releases have become popular and mentioned by various media in the U.S. and around the world.

 In the 2022 series, Skelita dreams of becoming a fashion designer, like her abuela (grandmother) was in her youth.
 She tends to get “feelings in her bones” if she feels like something good or bad is about to happen.
-This causes her to shake and, literally, fall apart.
+This causes her to shake and literally fall apart.